 - Printed out in the permit application; and

 - In an editable spreadsheet format.
-This can be included on a CD with the permit application, or emailed to MPCA upon request.
-In the editable spreadsheet format, all formulas/equations need to be provided in the calculated cells of the spreadsheet.
+This can be included on a CD or flash drive with the permit application.
+In the editable spreadsheet format, all formulas/equations must be provided in the calculated cells of the spreadsheet.

 Calculating potential emissions

 There are multiple ways for calculating potential to emit, including, but not limited to, using published emission factors, material balance methods, and using data derived from direct measurement of emissions.